 Your Own Project We’ll help you scope, design, buy stuff and build your dream machine!

 Course Structure There are no prerequisites but some minimal programming experience would be helpful.
 Since you will work in groups this is not essential for every student.
 Oh, and there won’t be any papers, exams, or stuff like that.
 It’s all about building stuff and making it work so your grade will be determined by a combination of participation (showing up, quality and quantity of questions, helping your team and others, etc.) and your presentation on Demo Day.
 There will also be field trips, and other activities.

 This is not for the faint of heart!
 This is an immersive program that will bring out your inner Maker and let you work out on some pretty cool stuff!

 If in-person SoCo is not possible, this course will be cancelled, as the hands-on elements are really the heart of the course.

 John’s research is in designing and building Magnetic Resonance Imaging (MRI) machines, that take beautiful pictures of the insides of people.

 For fun he is into just about anything to do with radio and RF.
 He is particularly interested in finding and decoding all of the various radio signals you generate in the course of your daily life.

 Steve started building (and breaking) stuff at an early age.
 Growing up in Minnesota, he had lots of time to tinker indoors.
 Then things got worse!
 Steve has built lasers, cell sorters, optical disk drives, gravity wave detectors, DNA sequencers, various microscopes, wireless data acquisition gizmos that form their own network, and a bunch of other things he would rather forget.

 Dinosaurs still roamed the earth when Steve received a Ph.D. from Caltech.

-He spends his leisure time walking with his tolerant dog (on left) and listening to all types of music, especially jazz.
+He spends his leisure time walking trails and listening to all types of music, especially jazz.